 A by-election for the Queensland electoral district of Bundamba was held on Saturday 28 March 2020.
 This is because the current sitting member resigned.
-The by-election was on the same day as the 2020 local government elections - Saturday, 28 March 2020.

 Key election information for the Bundamba by-election